-Article 10: Gift ban

-Article 10 imposes detailed restrictions on the receipt of gifts by legislators (along with other state officers and employees), or their spouses or immediate family members who live with them.
-These restrictions are not directed at outright bribery (which is prohibited by an act described later), but at the appearance or possibility of improper influence that might result from a gift to a state officer or employee.
-Violating any part of Article 10 is punishable by a fine of \$1,001 to \$5,000.
+Article 10:Article 10 imposes detailed restrictions on the receipt of gifts by legislators (along with other state officers and employees), and by their spouses and immediate family members who live with them.
+These restrictions are not aimed at outright bribery-which is prohibited by an act described later-but at the appearance or possibility of improper influence that might result from a gift to a state officer or employee.
+Violating any part of Article 10 is punishable by a fine of \$1,001 to \$5,000.92 These provisions are not confined to gifts that a legislator constructively controls; they extend unconditionally to a legislator's spouse and immediate family members living with the legislator.

 The method that the Act uses to prevent improper gifts is to (a) ban every gift from a "prohibited source" (as defined in the Act) to a legislator or state employee, or to an immediate family member of a legislator or state employee; but (b) make exceptions for gifts that have a low probability of being for improper purposes.
-Thus, whenever a legislator or legislative employee-or a spouse or family member living with such a person-receives any gift from an entity that may be a "prohibited source," it is necessary to consult the definition and exceptions to determine whether the gift can be kept.
-If a gift violates the Act, the recipient can avoid liability by "promptly" doing one of the following:
+Thus, whenever a legislator or legislative employee-or a spouse or family member living with such a person-receives any gift from an entity that may be a "prohibited source," the definition and exceptions must be consulted to determine whether the gift can be kept.
+If a gift violates the Act, the recipient can avoid liability by "promptly" doing any of the following things:

-- (1) Returning it to the giver. - (2) Donating it to an "appropriate" charity that is exempt from taxation under subsection 501(c)(3) of the Internal Revenue Code. - (3) Keeping it but donating an amount equal to its value to such a charity.
+- (1) Returning it to the giver. - (2) Donating it to an "appropriate" charity that is exempt from taxation under subsection 501(c)(3) of the Internal Revenue Code. - (3) Keeping it but donating an amount equal to its value to such a charity.93